 As Web applications become more prevalent, customers need application delivery services.
 VARs can capitalize on client needs around reliable and efficient application delivery.
-The concepts discussed here also apply to application streaming over the Internet.

 Application delivery services